lakis006/budget-tracker/README.md

 npm start
 ```

-* Another way to run this App isi to navigate to [Heroku site](https://budget-tracker-jl.herokuapp.com/)
+* Another way to run this App would be to navigate to the deployed [Heroku site](https://budget-tracker-jl.herokuapp.com/)

 ## Testing